Cleto Polonia

-Cleto Polonia (born 4 September 1968), is an Italian former professional footballer who played as a defender.
+Cleto Polonia (born 4 September 1968) is an Italian former professional footballer who played as a defender.

-Career
+Playing career

 Polonia began his career with Triestina in the 1986–87 season.
-After playing for Verona for three seasons, he arrived at Piacenza, where he made 187 appearances, scored the only goal of his career, and was part of the 1994-95 Serie B champion squad.
+After playing for Verona for three seasons, he arrived at Piacenza, where he made 187 appearances, scored the only goal of his career, and was part of the 1994–95 Serie B champion squad.
 He also played for Sampdoria, after being exchanged for Vittorio Tosto, before retiring professionally.

 Managerial career

 As a coach, Polonia took over teams that compete in the Prima and Seconda Categoria, in addition to the youth sectors of Udinese.